pwFoo/Mastodon-OAuth-Documentation/README.md

 > Mastodon uses [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper/wiki) to provide its OAuth 2.0 features.
 The Doorkeeper documentation can be a helpful companion.

-See Registration section above for further details.
+See Registering an App section above for further details.

 ### Authorization Response